Astronomy Camp

 Spectroscopy

 The "other" half of observational astronomy is spectroscopy.
-Using Camp spectrometers, campers can dissect the light coming from astronomical objects to determine their properties!
+Using the Camp spectrometers, campers can dissect the light coming from astronomical objects to determine their physical and chemical properties!
 Follow this link for lots more information about spectroscopy at Astronomy Camp!

 • An Optomechanics Research grating spectrometer, for all telescopes.
-It can be used for visual spectroscopy (by eye), for photographic spectroscopy (with a 35mm camera), or CCD spectroscopy (with the ST-9XE or ST-6 CCDs).
+It can be used for visual spectroscopy (by eye), for photographic spectroscopy (with a 35mm camera), or electronic spectroscopy (with the above ZWO cameras).

-• Diffraction gratings ("grisms") from Rainbow Optics that thread into 1.25" eyepieces, mostly for visual use on our 4", 8", and 12" telescopes
+• Diffraction gratings ("grisms") that thread into 1.25" eyepieces, for both visual use on and electronic imaging on all our telescopes (4-61").

 Computers